How to Learn Stock Market Trading?

 Emotional Discipline:

-• Stick to one trade plan, avoiding fear or greed-driven moves to be consisted.
+• Stick to one trade plan and avoid fear or greed-driven moves to maintain consistency.

 Tips for Beginners